-Newest Gadgets and Apps for Seniors
+Newest Tech Gadgets for Seniors

 Medication Management Devices

-With Reminder Rosie, the adult child, user-parent or professional caregiver programs the talking clock to say whatever they want.
+With Reminder Rosie, the adult child or professional caregiver programs the talking clock to say whatever they want.
 It might be, “Dad, it’s time for your green and orange pill.
 Don’t forget to take them with a cracker!
 I love you!”
 It’s also handy for a middle-of-the-day, “Hi, Mom, just thinking about you!”

-Micheline Stabile’s 87 year-old aunt is in independent living outside Pittsburgh.
+Micheline Stabile’s 87-year-old aunt is in independent living outside Pittsburgh.
 Until Stabile began leaving her reminder voice messages, she would often forget to go to the dining room for meals.

 “If it wasn’t for this clock, my aunt would be in a nursing home.”

 One way to keep loneliness at bay is to interact with others — even if it’s on a screen.
 Take grandCARE.
 With a large touchscreen, residents at home or in long-term care have video chats with family, get the news, play games, visit websites and more.
 Other features: grandCARE offers medication prompts, sensor monitoring and telehealth device recording (glucose, pulse, weight).
 Caregivers can connect to a website portal from any internet-connected device.